amqp/rhea/README.md

     * initial_reconnect_delay (in milliseconds)
     * max_reconnect_delay (in milliseconds)
     * reconnect_limit (maximum number of reconnect attempts)
-  * connection_details - a function which is specified will be invoked to get the options to use (e.g. this can be used to alternate between a set of different host/port combinations)
+  * connection_details - a function which if specified will be invoked to get the options to use (e.g. this can be used to alternate between a set of different host/port combinations)
   * non_fatal_errors - an array of error conditions which if received